 Did you know you can vote in Slovakia even though you do not have a Slovak citizenship?
 If you are older than 18 years old and you have a permanent residence in the city or village you belong to, you are eligible to participate in the municipal elections.
-Municipal elections are run each 4 years and the next round is happening on Saturday, November 10th, 2018, between 7am and 10pm local time.
-Below you can read about where, how, why to join and find an overview about the current candidates.
+Municipal elections are run each 4 years and the last round was happening on Saturday, November 10th, 2018, between 7am and 10pm local time.
+Below you can read about where, how, why to join and find an overview about the candidates.

 What exactly is „permanent residence“?

 The following purposes of stay are categorized under the term „permanent residence“:

 - non-EU citizens: permanent residence for 5 years, unlimited permanent residence, long-term permanent residence, family member of EU citizen, permanent residence of family member of EU citizen and asylum seeker;

 - EU citizens: EU citizen and permanent residence of EU citizen.

 You can only vote at the polling station in the town of your permanent residence.
 The location of your respective polling station will be announced to you in a letter from your municipal office that you should receive at your permanent address no later than 25 days before election day.
 The municipalities deliver one letter per household, even if several voters live in the household.
 It does not state your name.
 All the election documents and ballots are in Slovak only.
 If you do not receive the letter, don’t worry, you can still find the polling station by simply visiting the nearest school and checking whether your street is on their list.
 If not they should tell you where your voting station is located.

 You have to identify yourself with your Foreigner Resident Card.